xaur/decred-news/guidelines.md

 There are two files that track all DJ issues and their translations. `index.md` contains _primary_ locations of documents, while `mirrors.md` tracks _all_ known locations where the issues or their translations are mirrored.

-To avoid commit churn on `master`, changes to these files are merged in batches once a month after the release:
+To avoid commit churn on `master`, these files are updated in batches once a month, after the release.

-- create new branch e.g. `index07` (`07` for July)
-- for the initial English version:
-  - add GitHub Pages link to `index.md`
-  - add GitHub Pages, Medium and other links to `mirros.md`
-- add all new known translations to `index.md` and `mirrors.md` accordingly
-- push the branch, open a PR against `master`
-- share the PR link in #writers, ask translators to submit any missed translations
-- collect submissions for several days
-- add a single combined commit to `master` and `gh-pages`

-Note: this workflow may change if we start to track all translations in a [single place](https://github.com/decredcommunity/translations).

 ### Setup tips